nunoo/nunoo.co/README.md

 - Hosted on Netlify.
 Builds with `npm run build` and publishes the Next.js output (see `netlify.toml`).
 - Ensure `NEXT_PUBLIC_SITE_URL` is set in your Netlify environment so RSS links are correct.
+- Backend Docker: see `backend/README.md` for Docker Compose instructions.

 ## Links